 Laws don’t require expiration dates

 While we’d like to think everything involving our food is regulated, the law surprisingly does not require product dating except for infant formula.
 For meat, poultry and egg products, it’s optional to supply a date, and many manufacturers do so to help consumers and retailers decide when food is of best quality, not when the food is unsafe for consumption.

-In December, Delicious Living asked readers whether they read and obey expiration dates on food.
-While the majority said it depends on the type of food, 30 percent said they throw food away when it’s past the expiration date.
+When delicious living asked our readers whether they read and obey expiration dates on food, the majority said it depends on the type of food.
+But 30 percent said they throw food away when it’s past the expiration date.

 What do the labels mean?